Vijay Venu Vadlamudi

 In the beginning, my admiration towards the stimulating aspects of Science and Technology were driven more by curiosity than by any hope of unraveling the seemingly inexplicable.
 And then followed the determined efforts for a systematic and logical pursuit of the facts.
 In course of this journey, the guidance and encouragement of my teachers and mentors, which were laden with ingenuity, patience and concern, sowed in me a dream: that of being a teacher and mentor myself.
 With my role models in place thus through their compelling impact, I am intent on architecting my own journey further, towards mentoring the future engineers/teachers/researchers.

-- Infrastructure for Energy Transmission and Distribution (Infrastruktur for energitransport) TET4155 (Course Instructor)
+- Infrastructure for Energy Transmission and Distribution (Infrastruktur for energitransport) TET4155 (Course Instructor - earlier editions)

-- Advanced Power System Analysis ELK16 (Course Instructor)
+- Advanced Power System Analysis ELK16 (Course Coordinator & Instructor - earlier editions)

-- Quality of Supply in Electrical Power Systems ELK10 (Guest lectures)
+- Quality of Supply in Electrical Power Systems ELK10 (Guest lectures, earlier editions)

-- Power System Reliability and Security ET8207 (Guest lectures)
+- Power System Reliability ET8207 (Course Coordinator & Instructor)

 Problem domain of my research, and its importance as I view it: